cpoppema/docker-flexget/README.md

 ```

 Now you can open the Web UI at `http://<ip-of-the-machine-running-docker>:5050` and login with this password, use `flexget` as your username.

+Note: if you ever change your password in a running container, don't worry.
+Recreating or restarting your container will not simply overwrite your new password.
+If you want to reset your password to the value in `WEB_PASSWD` you can simply remove the `.password-lock` file in your config folder.

 ### User / Group Identifiers